 The information on the application will be used by NPS staff to evaluate the impact of the proposed activity on park resources and visitors.
 Allow at least two weeks (10 business days) for processing.
 Requests which involve multiple locations, complex logistics, or coordination with other visitor activities will require a minimum of 15 working days to process.
 Projects which require environmental or cultural resource evaluation must be submitted not less than 30 days before the start of proposed activities.
 Applications are processed in the order in which they are received.

-Applications will be returned to the applicant if submitted incomplete, cannot be approved as submitted, or are received without payment or without a social security or Federal Tax Identification Number.
+Applications will be returned to the applicant if submitted incomplete, cannot be approved as submitted, or are received without payment.
 This greatly extends the time required to process your permit.

 Please indicate the specific location on the application.
 The Special Use Permit does not allow your ceremony to restrict other park visitors from your chosen location nor does it guarantee you a specific site.